 8:30 a.m.-4:30 p.m.

-Appointments required.
-Currently registered credit students may log in to MyAACC or call 410-777-1905.
+Appointments are always required.
+Currently registered credit students may log in to MyAACC and schedule through Oasis.

-Appointments required.
-Currently registered credit students may log in to MyAACC or call 410-777-2945.
+Appointments are alway required.
+Currently registered credit students may log in to MyAACC and schedule through Oasis.

 If you have not already sent AACC's Office of Records and Registration your placement scores and transcripts, bring copies with you.
 If you've taken placement tests at AACC, the advisor will be able to access your scores.